nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 Your _email address_ will be requested instead of your _username_ in order to login into Nuxeo Online Services.

-Note that when using Okta, you will be requested for a security question as a way to recover your password, and optionally to setup multi-factor authentication: see the <a href="#mfa">multi-factor authentication</a> section below for more details.
+Note that when using Okta, you will be requested for a security question as a way to recover your password, and optionally to setup multi-factor authentication.
+The <a href="#mfa">multi-factor authentication</a> will become mandatory later on.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/security-improvements-faq/account-setup